US Pro Golf Tour: Television coverage

-The US Pro Golf Tour first appeared on Television in 2005 on a telecast of its first event in Atlanta, Georgia on the Golf Channnel.
+The US Pro Golf Tour first appeared on Television in 2005 on a telecast of its first event in Atlanta, Georgia on the Golf Channel.
 The US Pro Golf Tour entered into a 2006 television broadcast agreement with Fox Sports for its regular Tour events in 2006 and was broadcast on ESPN worldwide with the Trump Million Dollar Invitational in 2006.
-During the fall of 2006, Mr. Kidd was in negotiations with ESPN for a multiyear television broadcast agreement for the Trump Major Championships that carried multi million dollar purses over 4 events.
-As a result of Mr. Kidd's departure, the ESPN agreement never came to fruition, and no other US Pro Golf Tour events were ever televised.
+During the fall of 2006, Kidd was in negotiations with ESPN for a multiyear television broadcast agreement for the Trump Major Championships that carried multi-million dollar purses over 4 events.
+As a result of Kidd's departure, the ESPN agreement never came to fruition, and no other US Pro Golf Tour events were ever televised.